gromanoalvarez/gromanoalvarez/README.md

 👀 I’m interested in frontend development.

-🌱 I’m currently learning frameworks as
+🌱 Currently I’m learning frameworks as
  Angular, React and Vue.

 📫 How to reach me: